JustTemmie/steam-presence/README.md

 this field can be *anything* if you want to be seen playing "eirasdtloawbd", or "Hollow knight: Silksong" you can do so.

 (note to self, remove the silksong joke when the game actually releases)

+## Seconds Since Start

+this should be set to 0 most of the time

+but if you want to display that you've been playing since 2 hours ago, you can set this 7200 (3600 seconds in an hour * 2 hours)

+this sadly won't help you break Discord's cap of 24 hours on rich presences

+if you set the game to start in -3600 seconds (or 1 hour) it just display 0:00:00

 # Custom Icon